 Council is committed to focusing on community inclusion and improving access for residents and visitors.
 We do this by listening to residents that face barriers to accessing community life, understanding their needs and implementing their suggestions.
 We aim to educate ourselves and the wider community about how we can consider the needs of people with a disability so they have equal access and are included in activities of their choice.

-‘HRCC’s Community Inclusion Plan identifies the steps we are taking to improve access and inclusion for people with a disability and others.’
+‘HRCC’s Disability Access and Inclusion Plan 2023 - 2026 identifies the steps we are taking to improve access and inclusion for people with a disability and others.’

 Council has developed an Accessible Events Guide(PDF, 2MB) to help organisers to make their facility or event more inclusive and accessible to all abilities.

 It covers key areas including venue checklists, signage, marketing, presenters requirements, contingency planning and emergency procedures

 For more information please contact Horsham Rural City’s Project Officer Community Inclusion on 5382 9777.